Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If it's an old embedded stain, it would be rather impossible to remove from the rug.

 Check your laundry aisle for a liquid bleach for colors called Vivid.
 Mix about 2 tbsp per cup of water, spray on the area and allow to sit overnight if possible.
-Use a damp cloth then a dry cloth to blot up.
-I have used this with a great deal of success.
-Hope it helps!

 First try shaving cream.
 If that doesn't work, try Windex.
 Both are marvelous for removing carpet stains.